tleonard128/nyc-rats/README.md

 ![QuickDBD-rats_of_nyc](QuickDBD-rats_of_nyc.png.png)

 ### Provisional Model
 The provisional data base consists of **fifty-nine rows** representing the 59 community districts in New York City.
 Each community district has many different features that may or may not be contributing to the reported rat sightings.
 As we refine the model, we are trying to identify and integrate those features into our model.
-The provisional model has **two columns**, total_rats and tons_of_garbage, where total_rats represents the total number of rats in (X time period) in the respective community district and tons_of_garbage represents the total tons of garbage in (X time period) in the respective community district.
+The provisional model has **two columns**, total_rats and tons_of_garbage, where total_rats represents the total number of rats per month in the respective community district and tons_of_garbage represents the total tons of garbage in per month in the respective community district.

 To create our provisional database, we had to concatenated the Rat Sightings and Tonnage of Trash datasets.
 For both data sets, we summed the total rat sightings and tonnage of trash respectively.
 Then we merged the data sets by community district.

 ### Preliminary Model
+The provisional data base consists of **fifty-nine rows** representing the 59 community districts in New York City.
+Each community district has many different features that may or may not be contributing to the reported rat sightings.
+As we refine the model, we are trying to identify and integrate those features into our model.
+The provisional model has **two columns**, total_rats and tons_of_garbage, where total_rats represents the total number of rats per month in the respective community district and tons_of_garbage represents the total tons of garbage in per month in the respective community district.

+To create our provisional database, we concatenated the Rat Sightings and Tonnage of Trash datasets using SQL.
+For both data sets, we summed the total rat sightings and tonnage of trash respectively.
+Then we merged the data sets by community district.
+We also created data sets for each land use variable to test their correlation after testing our trash tonnage data.

 ---
 ## Machine Learning Model
 ### Provisional Model
 Our model is **supervised learning for regression**.
 Since our database deals with labeled data, we selected supervised learning.
 Our model is used to predict, based on data from community districts in NYC, the number of reported rat sightings.
 Because the final output will be a number, we chose regression over classification.
+We used scipy, matplotlib and pandas to calculate our results.

 Our provisional model is linear regression that inputs the total tons of garbage and outputs the total reported rat sightings for community districts.